 Generally speaking, after a motor vehicle accident, your insurer has a duty to do two things: (1) to fairly investigate and decide your claim, and (2) to do this within 60 days of you making the claim.
 If an auto insurer fails to do either of these things, the denial of your insurance claim is presumed to be in “bad faith.”

-Bad faith also means that your insurance provider denied coverage to you in a way that is not reasonable.
-This standard is shown by showing the court that the insurance company was unreasonably obtuse when interpreting your insurance policy contract, or did not do a full and fair investigation of your claim.
+Bad faith also means that your insurance provider denied policy coverage to you in a way that is not reasonable.
+This standard is shown by showing the court that the insurance company was unreasonably obtuse when interpreting your insurance policy contract, or did not do a full and fair claims investigation.

 This is a very consumer-friendly standard.
-For example, in 2021, the Georgia Supreme Court ruled in GEICO v.
-Whiteside that an insurance company acts in bad faith when it fails to immediately tender the full policy limits on demand when that insurer has had sufficient time to find out whether they were liable.
+For example, in a 2021 opinion, the Georgia Supreme Court ruled in GEICO v.
+Whiteside that an insurance company acts in bad faith when it fails to immediately tender the full policy limits on demand when that insurer has had sufficient time to find out whether it was liable.

 The law is on your side here; contact a denied car insurance claim lawyer in Atlanta to see if you have a claim.
 Our auto accident lawyers offer clear and compassionate legal assistance.